minseok127/atomsnap/README.md

 # ATOMSNAP

 A lock-free concurrency library for managing shared objects with multiple versions.
 Multiple readers and writers can access a shared pointer simultaneously without blocking.
-All operations complete in a bounded number of steps regardless of other threads' state.

 # Use Cases